shader-slang/slang-torch/examples/bezier2d/README.md

 ### Fitting Bezier Curves to Arbitrary shapes

 We show that we can optimize the locations of the control points of Bezier curves to fit to arbitrary parameteric shapes.
 Refer to `bezier_curvefit.py`.
 In the file, we have 3 Shapes - `HEART`, `ELLIPSE` and `ASTRID`.
-The image below shows fitting a heart shape.
+The image below shows fitting a heart shape, starting from a randomly initialized Bezier Curve.
 In the image below, the predicted curve is intentionally scaled so that the ground truth and the prediction are clearly visible.
 The fit is actually perfect, and makes it hard to see both the curves overlayed separately on the plot.

 ![Initialization](assets/init.png)
 ![Heart Fit](assets/control_pts_descent.png)